 home with ice, heat, and anti-inflammatory medications.
 Severe strains or tears

 of Muscle Strains

-You will generally feel a muscle strain as it occurs.
-Symptoms include:
+You’ll usually feel a muscle strain as it occurs.
+Symptoms

 - sudden onset of pain

 In a mild strain, a torn muscle may feel slightly stiff but still

 flexible enough for use.
 A severe muscle strain is when the muscle is severely